ros2/design/articles/101_build_tool.md

 The main difference between `ament_cmake` and `catkin` is described in [another article](http://design.ros2.org/articles/ament.html).
 In the context of the build tool the biggest difference is that `ament_cmake` generates package-specific files to setup the environment to use the package after it has been built and installed.

-A package using `ament_cmake` uses the same manifest file as `catkin` (except that it only allows the newer format version 2).
+A package using `ament_cmake` uses the same manifest file as `catkin` (except that it requires format version 2 or higher).

 ### Python setuptools